When moving house with a cat: reduce pet stress during a move

 Moving house with cat

-Moving house with a cat can run like clockwork when you're prepared.
+Moving house with a cat be quite simple when you're well prepared.
 Cats love their routines and familiar spaces, so it's all about creating a plan that keeps them calm and comfortable.

 How to prepare your cat for the move

-Cats are sensitive to changes in their environment, so planning ahead is important to make the move as smooth as possible.
-Here’s how you can ease your cat into a new home:
+Cats are sensitive to changes in their environment, so it's important to consider if you want the move as smooth as possible.
+Here are some ideas to get your cat ready for their fresh start:

 • Introduce moving supplies gradually